wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.8.4 =
+* Feature: Option to Limit The Number Of Displayed Characters in Parts of Feed.
+Read More is Displayed if Post is Shortened.

 = 1.8.3 =
 * Update: change default Feed Title link to go to Feed's FB Page